Brandon Wimbush

 Brandon Michael Wimbush (born December 17, 1996) is an American business executive and former college football quarterback who played for the Notre Dame Fighting Irish and UCF Knights.
 He co-founded the NIL company MOGL in 2020, and is currently the chief of staff for Real American Freestyle.

-Early years
+Early life

 Wimbush, a resident of Teaneck, New Jersey, attended St. Peter's Preparatory School in Jersey City.
 As a senior, he was named the Gatorade Football Player of the Year for New Jersey after he completed 192 of 265 passes for 3,187 yards, 37 touchdowns and four interceptions, while rushing for an additional 723 yards and 5 more touchdowns.
 Wimbush was considered one of the top quarterback recruits in his class and committed to the University of Notre Dame to play college football.